 Is February a Good Time to Visit Vancouver?

 February is considered the offseason to visit much of British Columbia unless you plan on hitting the ski hills.
-Atop Whistler, the mountain is full of fresh powder and is a winter wonderland!
+Atop Whistler and the local Vancouver mountains, you will find fresh snow and a winter wonderland!
 The summer months are peak season to visit Vancouver and take in the city activities, so if you want to visit without crowds, February is a good time to come into the city.

 It rains on average about 50% of the daysof the month, so make sure you plan for rain.
 While the city does not see much snow, the wet can be very uncomfortably cold, so ensure you have the right clothing.